du5t/spaceship/spaceship-schema.md

 **key characteristics:**

-- spaceships are the method by which travellers interact with cypherspace. they are the embodiment of a traveler.
+- spaceships are the method by which travellers interact with cypherspace. they are the embodiment of a traveler as far as the galaxy is concerned.
-- spaceships have an obligation to relay or mirror records they receive to other parts of the galaxy.
+- spaceships have an obligation to relay or mirror records they receive to other parts of the galaxy. (for example, a ship that views the ssb galaxy is also obligated to participate in the gossip protocol that makes it work.)

 **design concepts:**